NODEWEAR/LTA/BLOCKCHAINS.md

 - **Goal**: To create a robust, interoperable, and community-driven blockchain network.

 Both networks aim to work in tandem to improve the scalability, security, and overall functionality of the blockchain space they operate in.
+SGB is utilzed as the test enviroment for NODEWEAR.
+FLR is utilzed for final interations and premium releases.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 SGB: https://songbird-explorer.flare.network/